stroiman/go-dom/README.md

 })
 ```

-(This is not _exactly_ the current version.
-The priority was to address the
-correct excution flow of `<script>` element.
-To get there quicker, I cheated and
-placed an `outerHTML` property on the `document` itself)
+(I'm cheating a bit here, `outerHTML` was temporarily placed on `document`, to
+more quickly address script executing during parsing; In the Go DOM, it's on the
+`element`)

 ### Next up

-Apart from code cleanup, and identifying patterns, the next major issue I
-believe I need to address is memory management.
+#### Cleanup

+First a bit of cleanup.
+Necessary dependencies was identified in order to
+execute scripts during parsing.
+Minimal code was written to get the test to
+pass; but a bit messy.

+#### Memory Management

 This is an integration between two languages both with their own Garbage
-collector.
+collector; The same object lives in two worlds; but can at any time be reachable
+in both; or just one.
+In the latter case, the object must be kept alive in the
+other.
+When not reachable in either world, it should be ready for garbage
+collection in both.

+##### Keep JavaScript objects alive

 JavaScript objects are created to wrap Go objects.
 Two JavaScript
 values representing the same DOM object must always be equal.
 Therefore the Go
 code needs to keep JavaScript objects alive, even when they are out of scope in
 JavaScript.
 V8 has mechanisms for controlling this.

+##### Keep Go objects alive

 But also, A Go object may have run out of scope, e.g. an element was
 disconnected from the DOM.
 But a JavaScript object may still have a reference to
 this object.
 So JavaScript code needs to keep Go objects alive; but when the
 JavaScript object goes out of scope, the Go object should be ready for garbage
 collection.
 V8 also has some support for this.

-A tricky part here is to verify the correct behaviour.

 ### Future goals